yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/physical_statement.md

 1. Process the physical statement values \(MARC `3003acef`\).

+    1. Trim punctuation and normalize space for each subfield, except `3`: see instructions below.

-    1. Join fields `300acef` with a whitespace character.
+    2. Join fields `300acef` with a whitespace character.

-    2. If subfield `3` is present, but does not appear first in the subfield sequence, prefix the statement with the value of subfield `3`.
+    3. If subfield `3` is present, but does not appear first in the subfield sequence, prefix the statement with the value of subfield `3`.

-    3. Test the value of `3` to see whether it ends with a colon.
+    4. Test the value of `3` to see whether it ends with a colon.

-    4. If no colon is present, concatenate the value with a colon \(`:`\).
+    5. If no colon is present, concatenate the value with a colon \(`:`\).

-    5. Else, output the value of subfield `3`.
+    6. Else, output the value of subfield `3`.

         ```
         300  $3 Copy 1: $a 1 album (32 photographic prints) : $b b & w ; $c 13.4 x 20.6 cm.